M-Talha-Jabbar/WebAPIs-Asp.NetCore5/README.md

 # ConsoleToWebAPI
-Build a Web API Project from Scratch (Console app to Web API app) - ASP.NET Core 5.0
+Building a Web API Project from Scratch (Console app to Web API app) - ASP.NET Core 5.0

+- Each .Net Core app is by default a console app.
+- Will not use default ASP.NET Core Web API Template.
+Instead will use ASP.NET Core Console App and by adding some services and making some changes will convert the console app into Web API project.